str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 For starters, consider these helpful hints for the construction of a decision tree from a given set of examples:
 1. Watch your base cases:
    1. If all input vectors have the same class, return a leaf node with the appropriate class label.
-   2. If a specified depth limit is reached, return a leaf labeled with the most frequent class (For multi-classification, if ties happen in the number of classes, select the smaller label number.
-For example, select label 1 if the number of instances for label 1 and 2 are the same).
+   2. If a specified depth limit is reached, return a leaf labeled with the most frequent class.
    3. Splits producing 0, 1 length vectors
    4. Splits producing less or equivalent information
    5. Division by zero
 2. Use the DecisionNode class
-3. For each attribute alpha: evaluate the gini gain by splitting on the attribute `alpha`.
+3. For each attribute alpha: evaluate the information gained by splitting on the attribute `alpha`.
-4. Let `alpha_best` be the attribute value with the highest gini gain.
+4. Let `alpha_best` be the attribute value with the highest information gain.
 5. As you progress in this assignment this is going to be tested against larger and more complex datasets, think about how it will affect your identification and selection of values to test.
 6. Create a decision node that splits on `alpha_best` and split the data and classes by this value.
 7. When splitting a dataset and classes, they must stay synchronized, do not orphan or shift the indexes independently
 8. Use recursion to build your tree, by using the split lists, remember true goes left using decide
 9. Your features and classify should be in numpy arrays where for dataset of size (_m_ x _n_) the features would be (_m_ x _n_-1) and classify would be (_m_ x _1_)
 10. The features are real numbers, you will need to split based on a threshold.
 Consider different approaches for what this threshold might be.

 First, in the `DecisionTree.__build_tree__()` method implement the above algorithm.
 Next, in `DecisionTree.classify()`, write a function to produce classifications for a list of features once your decision tree has been built.